ctnava/rxtechnotes/inventory_management.md

 ## 📁 Storage

 Proper storage of medications ensures **potency, safety, and compliance** with federal and state regulations.
 Poor storage practices can lead to contamination, degradation, or diversion.
-Pharmacy technicians play a key role in maintaining clean, organized, and legally compliant storage environments.
+Pharmacy technicians play a key role in maintaining clean, organized, and legally compliant storage environments which typically looks like this:

+- 📚 Organized shelving, cabinets, or drawers
+- 🔐 C-II controlled substances must be kept in **locked storage**
+- 💊 C-III through C-V medications may be kept on open shelves
+- ❄️ Pharmacy refrigerators must be **drug-only** (no food or drink allowed)

 ### 🛡️ Best Practices